paulkarpenko/us-code-ui/uscode/title-21-food-and-drugs/chapter-013-drug-abuse-prevention-and-control.md

 **(b) Limits of revocation or suspension** The Attorney General may limit revocation or suspension of a registration to the particular controlled substance or list I chemical with respect to which grounds for revocation or suspension exist.

-**(c) Service of show cause order; proceedings** Before taking action pursuant to this section, or pursuant to a denial of registration under [section 823 of this title](./chapter-013-drug-abuse-prevention-and-control.md#section-823), the Attorney General shall serve upon the applicant or registrant an order to show cause why registration should not be denied, revoked, or suspended.
-The order to show cause shall contain a statement of the basis thereof and shall call upon the applicant or registrant to appear before the Attorney General at a time and place stated in the order, but in no event less than thirty days after the date of receipt of the order.
-Proceedings to deny, revoke, or suspend shall be conducted pursuant to this section in accordance with subchapter II of chapter 5 of title 5.
+**(c) Service of show cause order; proceedings**

+(1) Before taking action pursuant to this section, or pursuant to a denial of registration under [section 823 of this title](./chapter-013-drug-abuse-prevention-and-control.md#section-823), the Attorney General shall serve upon the applicant or registrant an order to show cause why registration should not be denied, revoked, or suspended.

+(2) An order to show cause under paragraph (1) shall—

+  (A) contain a statement of the basis for the denial, revocation, or suspension, including specific citations to any laws or regulations alleged to be violated by the applicant or registrant;

+  (B) direct the applicant or registrant to appear before the Attorney General at a time and place stated in the order, but not less than 30 days after the date of receipt of the order; and

+  (C) notify the applicant or registrant of the opportunity to submit a corrective action plan on or before the date of appearance.

+(3) Upon review of any corrective action plan submitted by an applicant or registrant pursuant to paragraph (2), the Attorney General shall determine whether denial, revocation, or suspension proceedings should be discontinued, or deferred for the purposes of modification, amendment, or clarification to such plan.

+(4) Proceedings to deny, revoke, or suspend shall be conducted pursuant to this section in accordance with subchapter II of chapter 5 of title 5.
 Such proceedings shall be independent of, and not in lieu of, criminal prosecutions or other proceedings under this subchapter or any other law of the United States.

+(5) The requirements of this subsection shall not apply to the issuance of an immediate suspension order under subsection (d).

-**(d) Suspension of registration in cases of imminent danger** The Attorney General may, in his discretion, suspend any registration simultaneously with the institution of proceedings under this section, in cases where he finds that there is an imminent danger to the public health or safety.
+**(d) Suspension of registration in cases of imminent danger**

+(1) The Attorney General may, in his discretion, suspend any registration simultaneously with the institution of proceedings under this section, in cases where he finds that there is an imminent danger to the public health or safety.
 A failure to comply with a standard referred to in [section 823(g)(1) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title21-section823/g/1&num=0&edition=prelim) may be treated under this subsection as grounds for immediate suspension of a registration granted under such section.
 A suspension under this subsection shall continue in effect until the conclusion of such proceedings, including judicial review thereof, unless sooner withdrawn by the Attorney General or dissolved by a court of competent jurisdiction.

+(2) In this subsection, the phrase “imminent danger to the public health or safety” means that, due to the failure of the registrant to maintain effective controls against diversion or otherwise comply with the obligations of a registrant under this subchapter or subchapter II, there is a substantial likelihood of an immediate threat that death, serious bodily harm, or abuse of a controlled substance will occur in the absence of an immediate suspension of the registration.

 **(e) Suspension and revocation of quotas** The suspension or revocation of a registration under this section shall operate to suspend or revoke any quota applicable under [section 826 of this title](./chapter-013-drug-abuse-prevention-and-control.md#section-826).